(0 | 0 Reviews)

 Tips & Secrets

-• Pounding the dough until it changes color from yellow to white is mandatory for achieving the most professional-grade light and airy texture.
+• Pounding the dough until it changes color from yellow to white is mandatory for achieving the most light and airy texture.

-• Ensuring the strips are fried in very hot oil provides the absolute secret to achieving superior professional-grade instant puffing.
+• Ensuring the strips are fried in very hot oil provides the absolute secret to achieving superior instant puffing.

-• The addition of a little ajwain into the dough provides the essential professional-grade digestive and aromatic lift.
+• The addition of a little ajwain into the dough provides the essential digestive and aromatic lift.

 Nutritional Information(Per 100g portion)